-- It is mandatory that all Junior Fair Beef Exhibitors participate in the Beef Skillathon.
-The Skillathon will be offered on Tuesday, July 16th, Swine Barn, 6:00 - 8:00 p.m.
-There will be no alternate date.
+- 1. It is mandatory that all Junior Fair Beef Exhibitors participate in the Beef Skillathon.
+The Skillathon will be offered on Saturday, June 21st, 9:00 - 10:00 a.m. and Saturday, July 19th, 9:00 - 10:00 a.m.
 Exhibitors must participate in the Skillathon in order to show and sell at the fair. - 2.
-If you are unable to participate in the Skillathon on the date, you need to contact the Skillathon Committee or a Beef Advisor.
+If you are unable to participate in the Skillathon on these dates, you need to contact the Skillathon Committee or a Beef Advisor.
 You must submit an essay of a minimum of 500 words.
 Essays are due no later than 4:00 p.m. on August 1st.
 Exhibitors who do not participate in the Skillathon or submit an essay will be ineligible to show in the Darke County Junior Fair.
 Exhibitors who submit essays in place of the skillathon will not be eligible for outstanding exhibitor awards.
-Essay topic is: What do you believe is the largest issue facing the beef cattle industry today? - 3.
-Skillathon is based on your 4-H age: Beginner 8-9 (First Year Only)

-Juniors - 9-12 years Intermediate - 13 to 15 years Seniors - 16 and older.
+Essay topic is: Ethical concerns in the cattle - Skillathon is based on your 4-H age: Beginner 8-9 (First Year Only) Juniors - 9-12 years Intermediate - 13 to 15 years Seniors - 16 and older.

-4. Skillathon awards to be presented on Wednesday, TBA.
+4. Skillathon awards to be presented at the Beef Awards.